 - Workout at Home

 - 30 Minute Walks

 *Don’t Freak Out: -You don’t have to become an Olympic Power Lifter or workout for 3 hours a day to get the benefits.
+Ladies if you want some extra booty help I’d check out booty pop reviews, but most of the work will have to come from lifting!
 You can do almost any type of exercise consistently and feel better.

 1. Lift Heavy Things

 “To keep the body in good health is a duty… otherwise we shall not be able to keep our mind strong and clear.” – Buddha